Verify all details you didn’t witness yourself. Don’t repeat unconfirmed claims.

 We regularly read about politicians and celebrities lashing out their rivals, but in our scenario we have a random person — who won’t give you her name — accusing a group of children of misbehaving.

 If you are a human being, you have probably noticed that sometimes when people are upset, they make accusations that turn out to be misunderstandings, exaggerations, or not exactly the full truth.

 It’s not your job as a reporter to take sides on such disputes.

-If you can’t verify her accusations, duck.
+If you can’t verify the “dozens of times” claim, duck.
 Report the details you can confirm.